rdevries-thoughtworks/leap_se/pages/docs/platform/guide/commands.md

 Comma separated list of usernames.
 The storage databases for these user(s) will be destroyed.
 Default Value: None

-# leap debug  FILTER

-Output debug information.

-The FILTER can be the name of a node, service, or tag.

 # leap deploy  FILTER